olesku/eventhub/README.md

 # Concepts
 ## Topics

-A topic is a category or feed name to which messages are published.
+A topic is a feed name to which messages are published.
 Each topic can have as many subscribers and publishers as you desire.
 Every published message on a topic will get a distinct ID and be distributed to all clients that are subscribed to the topic or a topic pattern that matches.

 A topic is segmented into paths and can contain a-Z, 0-9 and /.